hisplan/scing/README.md

   registry: quay.io/dpeerlab
 ```

-where you need to replace `dpeerlab` with your own Quay.io namespace.
+where `dpeerlab` should be replaced with your own Quay.io namespace.

 If you want to use Amazon ECR (EC2 Container Registry):